iCash

 Debt Settlement

 Debt settlement involves a representative from a debt settlement company negotiating with creditors to come up with a repayment plan that works for everyone involved.
-If the creditors agree to the proposed arrangement, you’ll make a lump sum payment to the debt settlement company, who will then pay and settle your debts with your creditors.
+If the creditors agree to the proposed arrangement, you’ll make a lump sum payment to the debt settlement company, which will then pay and settle your debts with your creditors.

 Consumer Proposal

-A consumer proposal is a legally binding process that involves a LIT negotiating your debt with your creditors.
+A consumer proposal is a legally binding process that involves an LIT negotiating your debt with your creditors.
 Your LIT will propose a new repayment plan, and if your creditors agree to it, you’ll repay the agreed-upon portion of your debts over a set time frame, typically up to 5 years.

 A consumer proposal may be an option if you have debts that are less than $250,000 (excluding mortgage debt).
 Depending on the situation, a consumer proposal can help lower your unsecured debts by up to 80%.